hillbrad/U2FReviews/README.md

 For Facebook, you can use it standlone with a mobile device - registration and authentication are both supported natively at https://m.facebook.com/new_sec_settings/security_keys/  (The Facebook native apps don't support U2F yet and there is no way to use U2F on iOS with Facebook.)

-The unit uses an included CR2012 battery, which should last at least two years when used for maximum of 10 authentications per day.
+The unit uses an included CR2012 battery, which the manufacturer says should last at least two years when used for maximum of 10 authentications per day, though I have received some user reports of substantially shorter battery life.
 The battery is replacable, and instructions for doing so are in the manual.

 *Troubleshooting:*